 - individual making the allegation; and

-- employee who is alleged to have committed the misconduct.
+- employee who is alleged to have committed misconduct.

 - the employee was able to provide a reasonable explanation for their conduct; and

-- the employee has previously received any training or workplace policies in respect of their conduct.
+- the employee has received any prior training or been made aware of workplace policies regarding prohibited behaviour.

-For example, in a recent case, a female employee alleged that two senior officers of the Commonwealth Bank had sexually harassed her during her employment at the bank.
+For example, in 2012, an employee alleged that two senior officers of the Commonwealth Bank had sexually harassed her during her employment at the bank.
 During the proceedings, however, the court found that many of her allegations of sexual harassment were unsubstantiated or simply untrue.
 Ultimately, the court ordered her to pay over $5 million in legal costs.

 In another case, an employee of the Department of Sustainability, Environment, Water Population and Communities alleged that his manager had engaged in bullying and threatening behaviour.
-These allegations came about after the employee’s performance review, during which his employer told him that he ‘needed development.’
+He made these allegations after a performance review, during which his employer told him that he “needed development”.
 After investigating the allegations, the Department found that this employee, along with other colleagues, had made these accusations to try and get the manager fired.
 The employer subsequently terminated the employee.

 These cases show the importance of having an investigative process in place that: